- What is permissive use car insurance?

 - Permissive use vs. listed driver

 While you can’t get a permissive use car insurance policy, it is included with a standard policy.
-Most insurers include a clause allowing you to allow someone else to drive your car occasionally.
+Most insurers include a clause that allows you to permit someone else to drive your car occasionally.

 “[If] you give someone permission to drive your vehicle under a temporary term, they are covered up to policy limits," says Zack Pope agency manager at David Pope Insurance.